jrstrick/Make_Index-for-Smeagol-Wiki/Readme.md

 ### Examples

-- $``./make_index -wiki_root ~/home/jim/my_wiki -config_file notsmeagol.toml -index_file Index.md``
+- $``./make_index -wiki_root ~/home/jim/my_wiki -config_file notsmeagol.toml -index_file Index.md -debug``

-  Here, we explicitly tell make_index where the wiki root is,what config file to load when it gets there, and what file name to use when generating the index files.
+  Here, we explicitly tell make_index where the wiki root is,what config file to load when it gets there, and what file name to use when generating the index files, and turn on the very, very chatty debug.

 - $``./make_index -wiki_root ~/home/jim/my_wiki``

-  Here, we just tell make_index what the root of the wiki is, and accept smeagol.toml as our config file.
+  Here, we just tell make_index what the root of the wiki is, and accept smeagol.toml as our config file, and enjoy the peace and quiet without debug.

   If smeagol.toml is present in the wiki root directory, make_index will set the index file name to the same thing smeagol is using.
 Otherwise it will revert to the default used by smeagol: README.md

 ## Features: